yetanotherco/zkRust/README.md

         └── main.rs
 ```

-For using more complex programs you can import a separate lib/ crate into the .
+For more complex projects can define a separate library folder for your use.

 ```
 .